sayan112/RoadToFullTimeServiceBased/HiringManagerRound/Questions&Answers.md

 2. **React Calendar for Doctor Appointments**: I implemented a React calendar component to help manage doctor appointments efficiently.
 This feature allowed doctors and patients to schedule, view, and manage their appointments easily, enhancing the overall user experience.

 3. **Nivo Charts for Patient Height and Weight**: I integrated Nivo charts to visualize patient height and weight data.
-This addition made it simpler for healthcare professionals to monitor patient progress and make data-driven decisions.
+This addition made it simpler for healthcare professionals to monitor patient progress and make data-driven decisions.(bar chart , data-driven chart , graphs )

 4. **Material UI and Tailwind CSS**: I used Material UI and Tailwind CSS to design an intuitive and visually appealing user interface.
 These UI libraries helped in creating a modern and responsive design, ensuring that the application was user-friendly and aesthetically pleasing.